lhalla/communication-technologies-and-security-in-iot/README.md

-# ctss-iot
+# Communication Technologies and Security in IoT
-Communication Technologies and Security in IoT course project repository
+Communication Technologies and Security in IoT -course repository for exercises and notes.